Speech Link: A SENCO's Guide to Early LanguageSpeech Link: A SENCO's Guide to Early Language Assessment in Schools - educational concept illustration

 Action Step

-Log into your school's tracking system and identify the five pupils with the lowest phonics scores in Year 1.
-Schedule a Speech Link screening for these pupils by the end of this week to see if an underlying speech sound delay is blocking their reading progress.
+Log into your school's tracking system and identify the five learners with the lowest phonics scores in Year 1.
+Schedule a Speech Link screening for these learners by the end of this week to see if an underlying speech sound delay is blocking their reading progress.

 Further Reading